MarcusMadland/base/README.md

 [What is it?](https://github.com/MarcusMadland/mapp)
 -------------------------------------------------------------

 MAPP is a cross platform application library that will take care of os tasks to create window, events, and input.
 It also takes care of basic application structure such as a application class and a layerstack.
-It's light weight and does nothing more or nothing less than whats stated above.
+It's light weight and does nothing more or nothing less.

 Supported platforms:

 * Windows (Win32)
 * MacOS (cocoa)

+Planned platforms:

 * Linux
 * Android
 * IOS